 See below how to make them:

 To begin with, combine the flour with olive oil, lemon juice, and a pinch of salt.
-Use your hands or a stand-alone mixer to gently incorporate all the moisture from the liquids.
+Use your hands or a stand-alone mixer to incorporate all the moisture from the liquids.
 The aim is to flavor the flour and prepare it for the water.
 This technique can work for all kinds of dough for phyllo.

 Add gradually the water.
-You need A LITTLE BIT MORE water than necessary to make a watery and soft dough.
+You need A LITTLE BIT MORE water than necessary to make a watery and sticky dough.
 So wet that it sticks to the fingers.
 Don’t worry about that.
 You’re going to shape it just fine.

 Don't overdo it.
-I mean we need sticky dough but if you add too much water you will get a mixture so thin that eventually will come out like batter.
+I mean we need a sticky dough but if you add too much water you will get a mixture so thin that eventually will come out like batter.

 In the end, add some more olive oil (a tablespoon) so that the dough remains soft while resting.